nacho692/pa-dlna-chromecast/docs/source/usage.rst

 UPnP Library
 ------------

-UPnP devices are discovered by broadcasting MSEARCH SSDPs every 60 seconds and by handling the NOTIFY SSDPs broadcasted by the devices.
+UPnP devices are discovered by broadcasting MSEARCH SSDPs every 60 seconds (the default) and by handling the NOTIFY SSDPs broadcasted by the devices.

 The ``max-age`` directive in MSEARCH responses and NOTIFY broadcasts refreshes the aging time of the device.
 The device is discarded of the list of registered devices when this aging time expires.

 Control of the UPnP device is done with the ``soap_action()`` method of an ``UPnPService`` instance.